 - If the electronic appointments system, to be known as ‘choose and book’ was to allow a patient to choose which consultant to see, in which hospital and when, how would this fit with the seven and a half minute appointment time GPs were supposed to allocate to each patient.

-- How would all the medical records currently held in GP surgery systems, some on IT systems and much on paper, plus records from many other health care organisations including hospital, be transferred onto the new nation-wide system.
+- How would all the medical records currently held in GP surgery systems, some on IT systems and much on paper, plus records from many other health care organizations including hospital, be transferred onto the new nation-wide system.

 Somewhere around this point one should ask if there was another way of solving the problem.
 Perhaps a look at a few other countries might have helped.
 Australia and Germany both had systems built around the patient and not a central IT system.